Academy of Music, Adelaide: The third fire

 The Academy was again hit by fire on the evening of Friday 24 December 1886.
 On this occasion the fire did not originate in the theatre, but in Castle's drapery shop, on the west side of the brewery lane, and may have started with the ignition of displayed garments, which were often hung close to the gas mantle illumination.
 The blaze in that building was so fierce that it spread to Cunningham's homewares store, and to the Academy, despite the wind coming from that direction.
 Primrose's workmen once again did their best to stop the fire spreading.
 Fire appliances from the main Fire Station and Brigade No. 2 from Waymouth Street were delayed and further hampered by the crowds of shoppers and holiday-makers who had assembled to enjoy the spectacle.
-Deputy-superintendent Ronald Shearing entered Cunningham's, followed by firemen John Gardner and Albert Clark, then just as the Town Hall clock struck eight, the roof fell fell in, causing the walls to collapse inwards.
+Deputy-superintendent Ronald Shearing entered Cunningham's, followed by firemen John Gardner and Albert Clark, then just as the Town Hall clock struck eight, the roof fell in, causing the walls to collapse inwards.
 Shearing was unharmed, Clark died in hospital, and Gardner was buried beneath the rubble and his body not recovered until the following day.

 The walls of the Academy survived, as did much of the floor.